lyanasky/hr_df_analysis/README.md

-This is the Google capstone project in Google advanced data analytics. it contains a csv dataset to be used in building predictive models that can provide insights to the Human Resources (HR) department of a large consulting firm.
-In this project, you will create two deliverables: a one-page summary and a code notebook.
-The summary is aimed at external stakeholders and provides a concise overview of the project, including its objectives, methodology, and key findings.
-The code notebook contains the complete implementation of the project, focusing on either a regression or a machine learning model to predict employee attrition.

-The deliverables include model evaluation, interpretation (if applicable), relevant data visualizations, ethical considerations, and a list of resources used for troubleshooting and finding solutions.
-The evaluation will assess the performance of the chosen model, while interpretation will provide insights into the practical implications of the predictions.

-Throughout the project, it is crucial to address ethical considerations and potential biases in the data or model.
-Demonstrating the ability to mitigate biases and limitations will be essential.

-By presenting these artifacts, i will demonstrate my skills in data analysis, model development, communication, and problem-solving.
-This project showcases your ability to deliver meaningful insights to stakeholders and make data-driven decisions.
-In this analysis i used the PACE strategy for this project in my analysis process.
+# Predicting Employee Attrition: A Data Analytics Approach

+Objective:
+The objective of this capstone was to use data analytics to develop accurate models for predicting employee attrition in a consulting firm.
+By analyzing a comprehensive dataset, our aim was to provide valuable insights to the HR department and optimize retention strategies.

+Methodology:
+We followed a systematic data analytics approach.
+We conducted exploratory data analysis to understand the dataset, cleaned and preprocessed the data, and used feature engineering techniques to extract meaningful insights.
+We then selected regression or machine learning models, evaluated their performance using metrics like accuracy and precision, and optimized them to avoid overfitting.

+Key Findings:
+Our analysis provided valuable insights for HR strategy.
+The predictive models demonstrated high accuracy in forecasting attrition.
+Factors like job satisfaction, work-life balance, compensation, and performance ratings were identified as key contributors to attrition.
+Addressing these factors can improve employee retention.

+Deliverables:
+We produced a one-page summary highlighting the project's objectives, methodology, and key findings.
+We also developed a comprehensive code notebook containing the implementation of the project, including data cleaning, preprocessing, feature engineering, model selection, and evaluation.

+Conclusion:
+This capstone project successfully predicted employee attrition in a consulting firm using data analytics.
+The findings empower the HR department to make informed decisions and implement effective retention strategies.
+The one-page summary and code notebook serve as valuable references for future analysis.
+The models developed have the potential to enhance the organization's ability to manage attrition and optimize employee retention efforts.